Covid 19 coronavirus: Rotorua back in business at level 2

 • Covid 19 coronavirus: Jacinda Ardern announces funeral review, 'Jobs Budget'

-Rotorua public facilities such as the library, Rotorua International Stadium, the Rotoru Aquatic Centre, Rotorua iSite and the Rotorua Nursery will open today.
+Rotorua public facilities such as the library, Rotorua International Stadium, the Rotorua Aquatic Centre, Rotorua iSite and the Rotorua Nursery will open today.

 The Rotorua Aquatic Centre has a QR code system for casual users and a swipe card for members to use for contact tracing.